travelpayouts/slate/source/includes/_hotelssearchapi.md

 ### Request parameters

-* **searchId** – search Id.
+* **searchId** – search Id
 * limit – maximum number of hotels, from 0 to infinity, where 0 - no limit.
-Default - 0.
+Default - 0
 * offset – to skip a number of hotels from 0 to infinity, where 0 - no hotel not passed.
-Default - 0.
+Default - 0
 * sortBy – how to sort:
-    * popularity - by popularity;
+    * popularity - by popularity
-    * price - by price;
+    * price - by price
-    * name - by name;
+    * name - by name
-    * guestScore – by User Rating;
+    * guestScore – by User Rating
     * stars – by number of stars
     *Default – popularity*
 * sortAsc – how to sort the values:
-    * 1 – ascending;
+    * 1 – ascending
-    * 0 – descending.
+    * 0 – descending
     *Default – 1.*
 * roomsCount – the maximum number of rooms that are returned in each hotel, from 0 to infinity, where 0 - no limit.
-Default – 0.
+Default – 0

 ### Response